 Notice Geographic Behavior

 The option Only Apply GDPR to EU Visitors can be selected.
-This option enables to not display a banner for the visitors that are located outside of EU.
+This option enables not display of a banner for visitors that are located outside of the EU.

-Therefore, Didomi still collects pageviews/app sessions events and none-EU visitors are integrated into your MUVs.
+Therefore, Didomi still collects pageviews/app sessions events and non-EU visitors are integrated into your MUVs.

 👉If you don’t want to be billed for users outside of the EU, you have to condition the triggering of the CMP SDK.

 Please note that they are potential gaps and differences between your MUV and Didomi's MUV:

 - Difference of scope: The scope of domains/apps covered by your analytics tool and the CMP might differ.

 - MUV calculus: If your analytics tool is logged-in users or different ways to count users (e.g. cross-domain), the comparison won’t be relevant.